typemytype/GlyphConstruction/README.md

     Aacute = A + acute ^ A * 2
     Aacute = A + acute ^ A / 3, B * 2

+### Ignore existing glyphs

+`?` followed by a glyph construction will check if the glyph name is already exists and ignore the construction.

+Example:

+	?Aacute = A + acute

 ### Positioning

 Will position the added component related to the current glyph.